 Overhauling Piston assembly

-Now to remove the piston open the crankcase door and unscrew the nuts from below the stuffing box on crankcase side.
-Sometimes the ships engine itself had to be turned; so that the crosshead is much down to provide access to the stuffing box.
+Now to remove the piston open the crankcase door and unscrew the nuts from below the stuffing box on the crankcase side.
+Sometimes the ship’s engine itself had to be turned; so that the crosshead is much down to provide access to the stuffing box.
 Low carefully remove the screws and locking wire off the piston rod crosshead assembly.

 Now using a lifting tool pull the piston out of the cylinder block using engine room crane.
 Make sure while you lift and move your piston it does not should hit the liner surface.
-Put the piston along with the piston rod securely in upright position; once done its all set for inspection and maintenance.
+Put the piston along with the piston rod securely in an upright position; once done its all set for inspection and maintenance.

-Once done the piston is reassembled with all the cylinder head mountings in ships engine units; along with those high pressure lines we remove the first.
+Once done the piston is reassembled with all the cylinder head mountings in ships engine units; along with those high-pressure lines, we remove the first.